SemanticMediaWiki/SemanticMediaWiki/includes/src/SPARQLStore/README.md

 The following client database connectors are currently available:

+- Default using `GenericHttpDatabaseConnector`
-- [Jena Fuseki][fuseki] (`FusekiHttpDatabaseConnector`)
+- [Jena Fuseki][fuseki] using `FusekiHttpDatabaseConnector`
-- [Virtuoso][virtuoso] (`VirtuosoHttpDatabaseConnector`)
+- [Virtuoso][virtuoso] using `VirtuosoHttpDatabaseConnector`
-- [4Store][4store] (`FourstoreHttpDatabaseConnector`)
+- [4Store][4store] using `FourstoreHttpDatabaseConnector`

 ## SPARQLStore integration

-The SPARQLStore uses two components a base store (by default the existing `SQLStore`) that stores information about properties and value assignments as well as statistics and a client database connector.
-The client database connector is responsible for transforming a `ask` query into a `SPARQL` query and requesting the TDB to resolved the query by returning a list of subjects that meet the requirements.
+The `SPARQLStore` uses two components a base store (by default using the existing `SQLStore`) and a client database connector.
+The base store accumulates information about properties and value annotations as well as statistics while the database connector is responsible for transforming a `#ask` query into a `SPARQL` query and requesting data from the [TDB][tdb].

-- A `ask` query is transformed into a SPARQL condition using the `QueryConditionBuilder`
+- `#ask` query is transformed into an equivalent SPARQL condition using the `QueryConditionBuilder`
-- The client database connector is to resolve the condition into a `SPARQL` statement and send it to the client database
+- The client database connector resolves the condition into a `SPARQL` statement and makes a query request to the database
 - The client database (Fuseki etc. ) is expected to execute the query and return a list of results which are parsed using the `RawResultParser` and made available as `FederateResultList`
-- The `ResultListConverter` is to create a `QueryResult` object from the `FederateResultList`
+- The `ResultListConverter` is to convert a `FederateResultList` into a `QueryResult` object
-- In connection with a `ResultPrinter`, the `QueryResult` object will fetch all remaining data (for each printrequest ) from the base store
+- The `QueryResult` object will fetch all remaining data (for each printrequest ) from the base store which are to be used by a `ResultPrinter`

 ## Integration testing

-Information about the testing environment and installation details can be found [here](../../build/travis/install-services.sh).
+Information about the testing environment and installation details can be found in the `build/travis/install-services.sh`.

 ### Jena Fuseki integration